Dehradun: History

 The history of the city of Uttarakhand, Dehradun (nicknamed "Doon Valley") is linked to the story of Ramayana and Mahabharata.
-It is believed that after the battle between Ravana and Lord Rama, Lord Rama and his brother Lakshmana visited this site.
+It is believed that after the battle between Ravana and Rama, Rama and his brother Lakshmana visited this site.
 Also, known as 'Dronanagari' on the name of Dronacharya, legendary Royal guru to the Kauravas and Pandavas in the epic Mahabharata, is believed to have been born and resided in Dehradun.
 Evidence such as ancient temples and idols have been found in the areas surrounding Dehradun which have been linked to the mythology of Ramayana and Mahabharata.
 These relics and ruins are believed to be around 2000 years old.
 Furthermore, the location, the local traditions and the literature reflect this region's links with the events of Mahabharata and Ramayana.
 Even after the battle of Mahabharata, the Pandavas had an influence on this region as the rulers of Hastinapura with the descendants of Subahu ruled the region as subsidiaries.
-Likewise, Rishikesh is mentioned in the pages of history when Lord Vishnu answered the prayers of the saints, slaughtered the demons and handed the land to the saints.
+Likewise, Rishikesh is mentioned in the pages of history when Vishnu answered the prayers of the saints, slaughtered the demons and handed the land to the saints.
 The adjoining place called Chakrata has its historical impression during the time of Mahabharata.

-In the seventh century, this area was known as Sudhanagara and was described by the Chinese traveler Huen Tsang.
-Sudhanagara later came to be recognized as Kalsi.
+In the seventh century, this area was known as Sudhanagara and was described by the Chinese traveller Huen Tsang.
+Sudhanagara later came to be recognised as Kalsi.
 Edicts of Ashoka have been found in the region along the banks of the river Yamuna in Kalsi indicating the wealth and importance of the region in ancient India.
-In the neighboring region of Haripur, ruins were discovered from the time of King Rasala which also reflect the region's prosperity.
+In the neighbouring region of Haripur, ruins were discovered from the time of King Rasala which also reflect the region's prosperity.
+It was under control of Garhwal for many centuries.

+Dehradun was invaded by Mahmud of Ghazni during his campaigns into India followed by Timur in 1368, Rohilla chief Najib ad-Dawlah in 1757 and Ghulam Qadir in 1785.

+Fateh Shah, a Garhwal king, donated three villages in Dehradun to Sikh guru Ram Rai.
 Before the name of Dehradun was used, the place is shown on old maps as Gurudwara (a map by Webb, 1808) or Gurudwara (a map by Gerard, 1818).
 Gerard's map names the place as "Dehra or Gurudwara".
 Surrounding this original Sikh temple were many small villages that are now the names of parts of the modern city.

-Dehradun itself derives its name from the historical fact that Baba Ram Rai, the eldest son of the Seventh Sikh Guru Har Rai, set up his "Dera" (camp) in "dun" (valley) in 1676.
+Dehradun itself derives its name from the historical fact that Ram Rai, the eldest son of the Seventh Sikh Guru Har Rai, set up his "Dera" (camp) in "dun" (valley) in 1676.
 This 'Dera Dun' later on became Dehradun.